Jeanesville Residents Again Dealing With Coal Dust

 The front of Juan Martinez’s home is covered in coal dust.
 He has power washed it several times in recent months.

-Mehalshick: “How bad has it gotten in the past couple of months?”

-Martinez: “Well you could see I clean it one time and I look at it and it needs to be power washed again.”
+“Well you could see I clean it one time and I look at it and it needs to be power washed again,” Martinez said.

 Kerri Gross of Jeanesville spoke on camera, asking for relief;

 “Please clean our town up.
-You got to try and do something with these trucks.”
+You got to try and do something with these trucks,” said Gross.

-Mehalshick: “Playing devil’s advocate, some folks say ‘Hey you know you live in a mine area all these years so what?'”

-Frailey: “It was never like this.
+“It was never like this.
 It was never like this.
-It’s worse than it ever was.”
+It’s worse than it ever was,” Frailey said.

 The company started using a street sweeper last year to clean the roads near the site and installed a truck wash on-site.
 All this is in the effort to reduce the amount of dust that leaves the property on these coal trucks.